grapeot/codex_wide_research/wide_research_prompt_en.md

 1. **Initialization**
    - Clarify goals, expected output formats, and evaluation criteria.
    - Create a semantic, unique run directory (e.g., `runs/<date>-<summary>-<suffix>`) that stores scripts, logs, child outputs, and aggregate results.
-  - Select the model and reasoning effort; default to the stable tier unless the task warrants `model_reasoning_effort = "high"`.
+  - Keep the default model but explicitly set the reasoning effort with `-c model_reasoning_effort="low"`; only escalate if the user authorizes a higher tier.

 2. **Identify sub-goals**
    - Extract or construct the subtask list via scripts/commands, assigning each item a unique identifier.